 Challenge yourself with some new creative selfie ideas and contribute to the conversation.
 I posted a few first.
-You can post yours below.
+You can post yours on the Facebook Creative Selfie Page.

 A recently survey by the PEW Research Center found that 91% of teens have recently posted a selfie on line.
 Is it just a teen phenomenon?
 I don't think so.
 Just look at Facebook now.
 It was the domain of the high school and college population, but not anymore.

 Quite a few other folks have joined in.
-There are some bad selfie photos out there, but what about some creative ones?
+There are plenty of basic, run-of-the-mill selfie photos out there, but what about some creative ones?

-Instead of the standard mirror selfie that so many teen girls are known for, try bringing in another interesting visual element into the photo, rather than it just being ALL about you.
+Instead of the standard mirror selfie that so many teenage girls are known for, try bringing in another interesting visual element into the photo, rather than it just being ALL about you.

 Shoot yourself a shadow selfie.
 Your shadow will be larger when it's early or late in the day and the sun is lower to the horizon.
 The best part is that you can see your changes as you make them, so it's easy to do many variations to get the effect you want.